 - Install Content Management System (CMS) – for this we tend to work with either Laravel or WordPress.

-- Build of front-end mobile responsive templates – this is important because Google indexes content that’s designed to be responsive on all devices and it makes the website function well for all users on all devices.
+- Build of front-end mobile responsive templates – this is important because Google indexes content that’s designed to be responsive on all devices and it makes the website function well for users across all devices.

 - Create database and custom fields – for content uploading in the CMS (e.g. WordPress or Laravel).
-We’ll create text and image fields for each area of content and, if the budget allows, we can also provide our online image crop tool.
+We’ll create text and image fields for each area of content and, if the budget allows, we also provide an online image crop tool.

-- Install/Setup plugins and 3rd party CRM (Customer Relationship Management) tools – examples of these include Podio, Salesforce, Pipedrive and Hubspot.
+- Install/Setup plugins and 3rd party CRM (Customer Relationship Management) tools – examples of these include marketing automation tool SharpSpring, Salesforce, Pipedrive and Hubspot or Podio, Zoho

 - Populate site with content – we work with the client to add the agreed content throughout the site.